-- Legislation (e.g., Anatomy Lab Training); - Faculty and University policies (e.g., Police Records Check Policy, Workplace Injury and Exposure to Infectious/Environmental Hazards in the Clinical Setting for Learners in the Faculty of Health Sciences see the Policies Section): - Program (e.g., Clinical Placement Fees, Program Agreement Form); and - Clinical Sites (e.g., Health Screen).
+- Legislation (e.g., Anatomy Lab Training) - Faculty and University policies (e.g., Police Records Check Policy, Workplace Injury and Exposure to Infectious/Environmental Hazards in the Clinical Setting for Learners in the Faculty of Health Sciences see the Policies Section) - Program (e.g., Clinical Placement Fees, Program Agreement Form); and - Clinical Sites (e.g., Health Screen).

-Program requirements are posted on Avenue-2-Learn (A2L) (https://avenue.cllmcmaster.ca/d2l/le/content/47702/Home).
-Program requirements are subject to change.
+Program requirements are posted on Avenue to Learn (A2L) and are subject to change.

-Failure to submit requirements may result in a referral to the Professionalism Advisory Panel per the Professional Behaviour Code of Conduct for Learners:
+Failure to submit requirements may result in a referral to the Professionalism Advisory Panel per the Professional Behaviour Code of Conduct for Learners.